foxythemes/keyremover-cli/README.md

 # jsonkey-remover-cli

-This is a command line client Key Remover, useful when you need remove a key on a specific JSON file.
+This is a command line client Json Key Remover, useful when you need remove a key on a specific JSON file.

 ## Getting Started